Best License Plate Frames: Get a Clean, Sleek Look

 This type of frame features a wide bottom that runs 12 inches across the base of the plate.
-This style will cover lower registration tags and lower license plate messages, making it illegal in some states.
+This style covers lower registration tags and lower license plate messages, making it illegal in some states.

 Roy Richter started Bell Automotive in his garage in Bell, Calif., in the late '40s.
 He transformed his love of racing into automotive products such as the Bell racing helmet.
 Bell also makes seat covers, tire inflators, and steering wheel covers.
 Bell's motto is "to live, ride, drive and thrive."
 One popular product is the Bell Automotive Universal Black Paw Print Design License Plate Frame.

 GoPlates has been producing personalized license plate frames for cars and trucks since 2001.
-It features premium stainless steel license plate frames in many new colors and also includes laser engraving.
+It produces premium stainless steel license plate frames in many colors and also includes laser engraving.
 One recommended product is the GoPlates Customized Heavy Duty License Plate Frame.

 Ohuhu was founded in 2013 and is named after Oahu, a sunny island in Hawaii.
 Based in California, the company produces a variety of tools for the garden, office, and garage.
 One top product is the Ohuhu Matte Aluminum License Plate Frame.